PermanentOrg/devenv/README.md

 # devenv

-This repository contains the configuration information required to bring up a development environment.
+This repository contains the configuration information required to bring up a development environment for the Permanent Legacy Foundation website.

 Note: Many of the shared folders required to bring up the complete environment are not yet publicly available.
+This will change.
+We are in the process of moving more code into public view, publishing it as open source, and streamlining our repository structure.

 ## Usage